-Apparently written during the second half of 1902 during the surge of renewed inspiration, which began at that time and culminated in the 1903 publication of The Five Nations.
+Apparently written during the second half of 1902, during the surge of renewed inspiration that began at that time and culminated in the 1903 publication of The Five Nations.
 Collected in I.V.
 1919, and in D.V.
 1940, the Sussex Edition vol. 33, and the Burwash Edition vol. 26; reprinted in Selected Poems, 1931.

 Notes on the Text